charif-tekbot/tekbot_sim/README.md

 cd ros_workspace/src
 git clone https://github.com/charif-tekbot/tekbot_sim.git
 ```
-Compile the contained packages either one by one with `--packages-select` or using colcon build at the root of you workspace:
+Compile the contained packages either one by one with `--packages-select` or using colcon build at the root of your workspace:

 ```bash
 cd ..